PittCodeLab/TestRepo/README.md

 # TestRepo
-This is a test repo intended to check out how repositories work.
+This is a repo intended to explore how repositories work.